-On a national basis, all members of The Canadian Real Estate Association must adhere to a Code of Ethics and Standards of Business Practice.
-These Standards typically exceed any regulatory or legal requirements.
-The Standards are divided into 3 sections - responsibilities of members to the public, to clients and customers, and to fellow REALTORS®.
+On a national basis, all members of The Canadian Real Estate Association must adhere to the REALTOR® Code.
+The standards in the REALTOR® Code typically exceed any regulatory or legal requirements.
+The standards in the REALTOR® Code are divided into 3 sections - responsibilities of members to the public, to clients and customers, and to fellow REALTORS®.
 Enforcement of the Code is the responsibility of local real estate Boards and provincial Associations.
 Each Board and Association has policies and procedures in place for the investigation of complaints and handling of disciplinary proceedings.
 Complaints may originate from the public or members.
 These hearings cannot make monetary awards or provide compensation to the public.
 Procedures followed in any investigation or hearing are comparable to those used by other professional bodies.

 Where disciplinary action does occur, it may consist of reprimands, fines, suspension of membership or termination of membership.
 In addition to any hearing process, a member may have a decision reviewed through an appeal process.

-For the complete text of the CREA Code of Ethics and Standards of Business Practice
+For the complete text of the REALTOR® Code

 Back to Top

 Each Canadian province and territory determines its respective licensing requirements for salespeople and brokers.
 All provinces require successful completion of a pre-licensing course and exam.
 In some provinces these courses may be taken by correspondence or via the Internet.
 Links to all provincial Association sites, which provide additional information on licensing, are available through The Canadian Real Estate Association web site www.crea.ca.

 Most provinces have implemented mandatory continuing education requiring registrants to complete a prescribed number of courses or credits over a specified period of time to retain their registration.